Ohio Registered Nurse License

-- If the Chairperson determines sufficient information exists to support an alleged policy violation, he/she will immediately schedule a hearing within ten (10) business days.
+- If the Chairperson determines, after any needed consultation, sufficient information exists to support an alleged policy violation, he/she will schedule a hearing within ten (10) business days.
 An extension of this timeline may be necessary, and can be requested by the student or the chair, and approval is made at the discretion of the chair.

 - Once the Chairperson receives all the relevant mitigating evidence from the student, the Chairperson will forward all documents to the Committee members at least two (2) days prior to the hearing (unless mitigating circumstances exists, or the student has granted flexibility in the timeline, summer and College closure days may impact timeline).

 PLEASE NOTE: The Director of Compliance must be informed by the Chairperson of each new case presented to the committee for review.
 Due to FERPA protections, only the Chairperson of the Academic and Professional Misconduct Committee or the Director of Compliance will have contact with the student or the student's parents.
 Faculty and staff who are contacted by the student or parents must immediately refer these individuals to the Chairperson or to the Director of Compliance for information.

 The student will:

 - Be offered the opportunity to attend all meetings scheduled by the faculty or staff member or Chairperson as related to the alleged incident of Academic or Professional Misconduct.
 The processes outlined in this policy will continue, with or without the student's participation.

-- Coopertae with the faculty or staff member and the Chairperson.
+- Cooperate with the faculty or staff member and the Chairperson.

 Student Due Process Within Policy